11ty/11ty-website/src/docs/getting-started.md

 Make a directory for your project using `mkdir`.

-{% codewithprompt "cmdhomedir", "all" %}
+{% codewithprompt "cmdhomedir" %}
 mkdir eleventy-sample
 {% endcodewithprompt %}

 Now move into that directory with the `cd` command:

-{% codewithprompt "cmdhomedir", "all" %}
+{% codewithprompt "cmdhomedir" %}
 cd eleventy-sample
 {% endcodewithprompt %}